11 Matrix Calculations

 11.2.3 Matrix Inverse

 The other important matrix-related function is the inverse.
 In R, A^-1 will get you the elementwise reciprocal of the matrix.
-Not exactly what we’d like to see… Instead, in R and SAS, we use the solve() function.
+Not exactly what we’d like to see… Instead, we use the solve() function.
 The inverse is defined as the matrix B such that AB = I where I is the identity matrix (1’s on diagonal, 0’s off-diagonal).
 So if we solve(A) (in R) or solve(A, diag(n)) in SAS (where n is a vector of 1s the size of A), we will get the inverse matrix.
 In Python, we use the np.linalg.inv() function to invert a matrix, which may be a bit more linguistically familiar.

 mat <- matrix(c(1, 2, 3, 6, 4, 5, 7, 8, 9), nrow = 3, byrow = T)